mrxz/aframe-typescript-site/docs/index.md

 title: A-Frame TypeScript
 ---

-# Home
-This is a test
+This page is overridden in .overrides